12 Interesting Facts About Breasts

 - Breastfeeding can lower the risk of cancers and heart disease.

 - The smallest bra cup size is AAA and the largest is a whopping L.

 - Some women can reach orgasm with nipple stimulation alone.

 - The most popular cosmetic surgery for women in the US is … Breast Augmentation.

 So there you have it.
-A few things you may have known and a few things you didn’t.
+A few interesting facts about breasts you may have known and a few things you didn’t.
 The one thing we all know is we should look after them!